-For a buyer, homes in probate can be great investment opportunities.
-Since this sections of the market has remained relatively unknown, these properties offer several advantages.
+On the flip side, for buyers, homes in probate can be great investment opportunities.
+Since these sections of the market have remained relatively unknown, these properties offer several advantages.
 However, before you make an offer as a buyer, be certain you read the disclosure and understand the terms, timeline, and which forms to use.

 Properties that are to be passed down to heirs prompt the probate process.
 As probate begins, the court will appoint a personal representative or administrator.
 When there is a will, the named personal representative or executor is responsible for following the terms as they are laid out.
 This legal process ultimately concludes when ownership of the property is legally transferred to the rightful heirs.
 If not, the property will be sold and the profits distributed among the heirs.
 Should you become the personal representative of a Saint Paul property, you are now the administrator of the estate.
 This is a large responsibility which you should uphold to the letter.
 If you fail to follow all required procedures, you could get sued for mismanagement or fraud by the beneficiaries.